fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 npm init
 ```

-Once the setup is done we also need to install _ts-node_ and _TypeScript_ as dependencies to the project.
+Once the setup is done we also need to install <i>ts-node</i>and _TypeScript_ as dependencies to the project.

 ```sh
 npm install --save-dev ts-node typescript
 ```

-> **Notice:** If you installed _ts-node_ and _TypeScript`globally, the scripts are still runnable even if you don't add the two dependencies to your project.
+> **Notice:** If you installed <i>ts-node</i>and _TypeScript`globally, the scripts are still runnable even if you don't add the two dependencies to your project.
 But you should **always add all of the required dependencies to your package.json** for reusability and shareability.
 Incomplete dependencies equals bad code.

 Now let's move the two scripts _multiplicator_ and _calculator_ and _tsconfig.json_ to the project folder and add scripts by which we can run them.